A critique of “The Genesis Flood”

 - The continents were flooded through the rising of the oceans, pouring in from all sides until even their interiors were inundated.

-- The deposits of the Carboniferous and Permian (where the postulated ‘floating forests’ are fossilised) are those in which terrestrial and oceanic sediments began to meet.
+- At the level of the Carboniferous and Permian (where the postulated “floating forests” were fossilised) terrestrial and oceanic sediments began to meet.

 If it is not clear how to interpret the fossils in Grand Canyon, this is because ‘it is not clear whether the order of appearance of organisms in Grand Canyon, or anywhere on Earth, is different than a random order which a flood might produce’.9

-The writings sampled above supply the reader with a series of expectations about what the fossil record should reveal if there had been a global flood, and assure him that the record fully agrees with those expectations.
+The excerpts above supply the reader with a series of expectations about what the fossil record should reveal if there had been a global flood, and assure him that it fully meets those expectations.
 The occurrence of marine creatures is ‘as would be expected’.
-‘It is reasonable also to expect that vertebrates would be found higher in the geologic column.’
-Fauna ‘would tend to be deposited in just the order that has been ascribed to them’ – marine vertebrates, then amphibians, then reptiles, finally birds and mammals.
-‘A preponderance of marine creatures, beginning with trilobites, corals, sea anemones, shellfish of all types, etc… is what we would predict.’
+‘It is reasonable also to expect that vertebrates would be found higher in the geologic column.
+‘Fauna’ would tend to be deposited in just the order that has been ascribed to them’, marine vertebrates, then amphibians, then reptiles, finally birds and mammals.
+‘A preponderance of marine creatures, beginning with trilobites, corals, sea anemones, shellfish of all types, etc. is what we would predict.’

-Throughout the record, fossil assemblages do tend to correspond with ecological communities.
-In the Bright Angel Shale of Grand Canyon we find trilobites, brachiopods and sea-lilies, but no terrestrial fauna.
-In the Chinle Group, above the Grand Canyon sequence, we find dinosaur fossils, dinosaur tracks and dinosaur droppings, fossilised ferns and trees; we do not find trilobites or fish.
-This is, as Morris implies, a universal feature of the fossil record from top to bottom.
-Occasional – but spectacular – ‘graveyards’ may point to communities wrenched from their habitat by some catastrophe, but they still have the coherence of a community (a shoal of fish or nautiloids, a herd of dinosaurs), living at the level where they are found.
-However, all this is also in accord with the evolutionist interpretation of the geological record.
-The prediction does nothing specifically to validate the Whitcomb and Morris theory.
+Fossil assemblages do tend to correspond with ecological communities.
+In the Bright Angel Shale of Grand Canyon we find trilobites, shellfish and sea-lilies, but no terrestrial fauna.
+In the Chinle Group, above the Grand Canyon sequence, we find dinosaur body fossils, tracks and droppings, fossilised ferns and trees; we do not find trilobites or fish.
+This is a universal feature of the fossil record from top to bottom.
+Occasional, but spectacular, ‘graveyards’ may point to communities wrenched from their habitat by some catastrophe, but they still have the coherence of a community (a shoal of fish or nautiloids, a herd of dinosaurs), living at the level where they are found.
+The trouble is, this is exactly what an orthodox interpretation of the geological record would expect.

 Dinosaurs do not appear on any continent until the Late Triassic, more than half way up the geological column.
-In Arizona the interval between the Precambrian and the Late Triassic is represented by a succession of strata 2 kilometres thick.
 Yet in the pre-Flood world the dinosaurs supposedly lived on a Precambrian surface.
 Why, then, were they not buried there, at that level?
 Why are there no dinosaurs at any level before the Triassic?

 As is well known, the fossil record is layered, and over much of the earth it is thousands, even tens of thousands, of metres thick.
-We are not dealing with thicknesses of just a few tens of metres.
+Coal-bearing basins alone can exceed 10,000 metres.
 This is not a state of affairs one would readily ‘predict’ as arising from a global flood.
 According to Morris, the waters rose so slowly that they had barely reached the level of even lowland habitats by the Permian, yet somehow, in the Grand Canyon area, they had deposited more than 1500 metres of sediment, limestones as well as sandstones.
 Where had all this sediment come from?
 How had it been eroded and transported thither?
-What depth of water above the original Precambrian surface would have been needed to deposit 1,500 metres of sediment, and how would this depth be consistent with the idea that, by the end of the Grand Canyon sequence, the flood had reached only the margins of the continents?
-Evidently, the vast thickness of fossil-bearing strata is not what one would have expected.
+What depth of water above the original Precambrian surface would have been needed to deposit 1500 metres of sediment, and how would this depth be consistent with the idea that, by the end of the Grand Canyon sequence, the flood had reached only the continental margins?

-Nonetheless, Morris predicts a pattern where, going up the strata, we pass through a succession of fossils that corresponds to the relative elevation of their habitats in the pre-Flood world.
-Marine creatures and land creatures are buried approximately at the level where they had been living their lives.
-That cannot be correct, however, for it would mean that dinosaurs were buried in the Triassic because, before the Flood, they were living on a Triassic surface, whales were buried in the Miocene because they were living at a level higher than any dinosaur, and so on.
-The thinking is muddled, since in fact Morris believes that all deposits after the Cambrian, including Triassic and Miocene deposits, were formed by the Flood.
-The prediction therefore fails.
+Nonetheless, Morris predicts a pattern where, going up the strata, we pass through a succession of fossils that corresponds to the relative elevation of their habitats.
+Marine creatures and land creatures are buried approximately at the level where they had been living.
+That cannot be correct, since it would mean that dinosaurs, first appearing in the Triassic part of the geological column, were buried at that point because, before the Flood, they were living on a Triassic surface; horses were buried still higher in the column, in the Miocene, because they were living at elevations above the dinosaurs; and so on.
+One cannot then simultaneously argue that all rocks after the Cambrian, including Triassic and Miocene deposits, formed during the Flood.

 Marine invertebrates (e.g. shellfish) can occur at any level within a succession of fossil-bearing rock.
-This fact alone makes a nonsense of the ‘hydrodynamic selectivity’ argument.
-Certainly factors such as density and smoothness – which would equally affect the accompanying sediment – could affect the pattern of deposition of a single stratum, even a sequence of strata, and ‘graded bedding’ on a scale of a few metres is common enough.
-But where we are speaking of the entire geological column in an area, we are speaking of many thousands of strata.
+This fact alone makes nonsense of the ‘hydrodynamic selectivity’ argument.
+Factors such as density and smoothness, which would also affect sediments, could certainly affect the pattern of deposition of a single stratum, even a sequence of strata, and ‘graded bedding’ on a scale of a few metres is common enough.
+But the entire geological column in an area consists of thousands of strata.

-Marine invertebrates can occur thousands of metres above other rocks which contain other marine invertebrates.
-The position of the fossils higher up therefore cannot be explained by the fact that before the Flood they lived on the sea-bottom – a Precambrian sea-bottom.
+Marine invertebrates can occur thousands of metres above other rocks, containing other marine invertebrates.
+The position of the fossils higher up cannot be explained by supposing that before the Flood they lived on a Precambrian sea-bottom.
 Frequently, as on a modern sea-floor, the shells are broken and scattered, and may well have been transported a certain distance (horizontally, not vertically).
 Sometimes they are found in life position, showing that the level at which they are buried represents an ancient sea-floor.
-The clearest examples of fossilised sea-floors are hardgrounds: cemented, usually carbonate, surfaces encrusted with the remains of fauna that attached itself to those surfaces – such as sea-lilies.12 It is clear from the time required to account for the development of these hardgrounds that they cannot have formed during the Flood.
-Just the same considerations apply to fossil reefs, which occur at all levels of the geological column.
+The clearest examples of fossilised sea-floors are hardgrounds: cemented surfaces encrusted with the remains of sea-lilies and other such fauna that attached themselves to the surface.12 It is clear from the time required to account for their development that they cannot have formed during the Flood.
+The same considerations apply to fossil reefs, which occur at all levels of the geological column.

-Nor is it uncommon for rocks containing marine fauna to lie on top of rocks containing the remains of land animals, e.g. dinosaurs.
-During late-Cretaceous times, chalk, the hardened ooze of calcareous plankton, covered almost the whole of England and Wales.13 Dinosaur tracks – left, obviously, by living animals – occur only below this level, such as the theropod and sauropod tracks of Yorkshire and Oxfordshire.
+Nor is it uncommon for rocks containing marine fauna to lie on top of rocks containing land fauna, as a result of periodic re-inundations of continental margins.
+During late-Cretaceous times, chalk, the hardened ooze of calcareous plankton, covered almost the whole of England and Wales.13 Dinosaur tracks, left, obviously, by living animals, as in Yorkshire and Oxfordshire, occur only below this level.

 This prediction would make sense only in relation to marine life fossilised in rocks above the original, pre-Flood ocean floors.
 But where were these oceans?
-According to Morris they were approximately where the modern oceans are, and the pre-Flood land where the modern continents are.
+According to Morris they were approximately where the modern oceans are.
 Similarly, Austin et al. associate the beginning of the Flood with the encroachment of (what is now) the Pacific Ocean eastwards across the land of (what is now) Nevada, Arizona, Colorado and New Mexico.
 On the other side of North America, the Flood waters came in westwards from the direction of the Atlantic.

-Such a scenario does not, however, correspond with geological reality.
-The sedimentary ooze and oceanic crust beneath the Pacific and Atlantic oceans are Mesozoic/Cenozoic and, as such, much younger than the rocks with which the onset of the Flood is associated (e.g. the rocks of Grand Canyon, which are no younger than Palaeozoic).
+Such a scenario does not correspond with geological reality.
+The sedimentary ooze and oceanic crust beneath the Pacific and Atlantic oceans are Mesozoic/Cenozoic and, as such, much younger than the rocks with which the onset of the Flood is associated (Grand Canyon rocks are no younger than Palaeozoic).
 The marine vertebrates that occur as fossils are fossilised in rocks on the present continents, not the present oceans.
-And the Palaeozoic rocks which include ‘the Age of Fishes’ (the Devonian), before the appearance of reptiles and mammals, crop out all over the continents, deep inland in fresh-water deposits as well as nearer the coast.
+Rocks from ‘the Age of Fishes’ (the Devonian) occur only on the continents.

-It is true that fishes do not appear in the sequence until after invertebrates first appear.
-However, when we turn from the generalised ideal to real examples, it is clear that specific kinds of invertebrate – such as the well-known bivalve Gryphaea (which is restricted to the Triassic and Jurassic) or Inoceramus (restricted to the Jurassic and Cretaceous) – do not appear until after the first fishes.
+It is true that fishes do not first appear in the sequence until after invertebrates first appear.
+However, when we turn from the generalised ideal to real examples, it is clear that specific kinds of invertebrate, such as the well-known bivalve Gryphaea (which is restricted to the Triassic and Jurassic) or Inoceramus (which is restricted to the Jurassic and Cretaceous), do not appear until after the first fishes.
 Gryphaea and Inoceramus were highly-evolved, heavily-built shellfish designed for life on the muddy environments in which they are fossilised.
 They do not occur at all in the Palaeozoic.
-These are not exceptional examples; their frequent occurrence in Mesozoic rocks and absence from Palaeozoic rocks are entirely typical.
+Such examples are not exceptional; there are hardly any fossil species whose occurrence is not restricted to a particular age/level.
 The Whitcomb and Morris scenario not only does not predict the presence, on top of pre-Flood landmasses, of shellfish which are uniquely Mesozoic; it cannot account for them at all.
-The scenario predicts that the bottom-dwelling invertebrates would be found predominantly, if not exclusively, in the lowermost rocks, under the present-day oceans.
+The scenario predicts that the bottom-dwelling invertebrates would be found exclusively in the lowermost rocks, under the present-day oceans.

-It is the same situation with fishes.
-After the Ordovician both fishes and bottom-dwelling invertebrates are found in strata of all ages.
-For example, the fish of the Green River Formation, Wyoming, on display in almost any fossil shop, belong to the Eocene, near the top of the geological column.
-The limestones of the Green River Formation were formed in large inland lakes.
+After the Cambrian both fishes and bottom-dwelling invertebrates are found in strata of all ages.
+For example, the fish of the Green River Formation, Wyoming, on display in any fossil shop, belong to the Eocene, near the top of the geological column.
+The limey muds of the Green River Formation were formed in large inland lakes.
 Around them, and underneath them, was solid land.

-This prediction is actually the opposite of what a reader of Genesis might expect (assuming that the Flood waters were mostly marine waters and that fossils were the remnants of life destroyed in the Flood).
-Genesis makes it clear that the waters submerged the dry land and then, in the course of many refluxes, retreated.
-Therefore, the igneous and sedimentary rocks allegedly left by the Flood must lie above the place where the pre-Flood land was.
+This prediction is the opposite of what a reader of Genesis might expect (assuming that the Flood waters were mostly marine and fossils remnants of pre-Flood life).
+Genesis says that the waters submerged the dry land and then, in the course of many refluxes, retreated.
+Therefore, the volcanic and sedimentary rocks supposedly left by the Flood must lie above the place where the pre-Flood land was.
 Since we stand above the original, pre-Flood land, the fossils of terrestrial fauna and flora ought to lie beneath marine sediments.
-In fact the reverse is generally the case.
+In reality the reverse is generally the case.

 The lower strata of the present continents contain marine fossils.
-Cambrian strata – at the bottom of the Palaeozoic – record a process of marine transgression in many parts of the world.
-They occur over all but the central part of United States, and by the end of the Ordovician (Figure 4) most of the continent was under water.16 Apart from spores, land plants do not occur until the Silurian and land animals not until the Carboniferous.
+Cambrian strata, at the bottom of the Palaeozoic, record a process of marine transgression in many parts of the world.
+They occur over all but the central part of United States, and by the end of the Ordovician (Figure 4) most of the continent was under water.16 Apart from spores, land plants and animals do not occur until the Silurian, flowering plants and bees not until the Cretaceous.

 As far as land animals and man were concerned, their greater mobility would have enabled most of them to escape temporarily to higher ground as the waters rose, only occasional individuals being swept away and entombed in the sediments.
 Eventually, of course, the floodwaters overtook even those who had fled to the highest elevations, but in most cases these men and animals would not be buried but simply drowned and then carried about by the waters on or near the surface until finally decomposed by the elements.17